willswats/race-time/README.md

 You can install the web app on your device depending on the browser you are using in different ways, for Chrome see [here](https://support.google.com/chrome/answer/9658361?hl=en&co=GENIE.Platform%3DDesktop).

 Once the window loads, the service worker is registered, this is done in `public/register-sw.js`.
 It registers the `public/sw.js` file, which adds all the `public` files to the cache.
 It then intercepts any fetch requests, and if the request does not include `/api/`, then it attempts to retrieve the resource from the cache.
 It then updates the cache.

+The application will work offline with certain restrictions:

+- Organisers cannot start or stop the timer unless they are connected to the server, this is to set the timer start date in the database.
+- Organisers and marshals who record times, must be connected to the server to get the timer start date before going offline, otherwise they cannot record any race results.
+- Race results cannot be submitted until the user is online.
+- Race results cannot be viewed unless the user is online.

 ## AI